4th-Year-Project/FPGA_ADC_interface/README.md

 | DB7 to DB0 | Data Output Lines.
 They are normally held in a high impedance state.
 Data is driven onto the data bus when both R̅D̅ and C̅S̅ go active low. |

 # To-do
+* Check if the address bits need looping back to 0 when it gets to 7